offbit/Moon/_posts/2016-06-22-how-to-read.md

 ![Training Model](https://raw.githubusercontent.com/offbit/offbit.github.io/master/assets/char-models/doc-rnn.png "Char-cnn")

-After the 15 epochs the model is improving on the validation set but still increases performance on the training set.
-Bare in mind the parameters of the model are not tuned.
-The purpose of this post is to demonstrate how create character level models and not achieve the best possible result.
+After the 15 epochs the model's improvement on the validation set is stalling but still increases performance on the training set.
+A better tuned model would probably overcome this but the purpose of this post is to demonstrate how create character level models  and not achieve the best possible result.
 Some things that might improve the generalisation and reduce overfitting:

 - Different hidden layer sizes, smaller layers will reduce the abillity of the model to overfit to the training set.